 - tends to live in the future – “everything will be great when/after”, etc.

-I do look forward to future events (like graduation and moving to Austin), but I do my best to make NOW great, too.
-Life flows, and it feels good to be in the flow instead of predicting what will happen when or after.
+I do look forward to future events (like graduation and moving to Austin), but I do my best to make now great, too.
+Life flows, and it feels good to be in the flow instead of predicting what will happen when or after emotional abuse occurs.

 - has a distrust of future relationships

-As you can tell, I believe we can conquer all of these emotional effects of abuse.
+I believe we can conquer all of these horrible side-effects after emotional abuse is out of our lives.
 Some effects will take more time than others.
 Trusting myself seems to be at the core of it all.

 I’m not done healing, but I will completely heal.
 I will completely trust myself.
 It will be sooner rather than later.
 It can happen for you, too.